Authorize and Capture

 • This integration is a PCI Compliant - SAQ A solution for accepting credit card payments directly on your website.

-The default approval intent of the PayPal JavaScript SDK is to both authorize the transaction and capture funds immediately.
-To split authorize and capture into separate actions, add &intent=authorize to the PayPal JavaScript SDK script tag as seen in the following example.
+The default approval intent of the JavaScript SDK is to both authorize the transaction and capture payment immediately.
+To split authorize and capture into separate actions, add &intent=authorize to the JavaScript SDK script tag, as shown in the following example:

 Before you authorize funds, you must create an order with the intent field set to AUTHORIZE.

-After your buyer approves the order, you call authorize order to authorize the buyer's funds.
+After your buyer approves the order, you call the Authorize order endpoint of the Orders v2 API to authorize the buyer's funds.

 1. cURL